pravinkumarosingh/projects/virtualreality/README.md

 ### VR - Virtual Reality
 Virtual Reality is the simulation of the real environment.
 We all know the metaverse which is trending technology, it is also being called the new version of the internet.
 The word metaverse is derived from the meta which means __beyond__ and verse meaning __universe__.
 Now enough talking about the domains let's dive into project.

+### Basic Idea About the Project
+Suppose you are  driving a car.

 ### What is Galvanic?
 Galvanic is aka galvanic current is the process of the passing the electric current to the __vestibular labyrinth__.
 Vestibular Labyrinth are the sensory organs below the ear.